HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 5. When done, select **Save** to save your settings and create your new content, or **Save and Close** which will create your new content with the saved settings and will redirect you to the new content's location in the Content Composer dashboard.

-## Create new content and get AI-assisted sentiment analysis of text content items
+## Create new content and get AI-assisted sentiment analysis of text elements

 !!! note "Using AI-assisted sentiment analysis of content"
     Refer to the [Prerequisite](#prerequisite) section on how to setup and enable AI-assistance features

-Follow the steps to create a new content and get AI-assisted sentiment analysis on text content items from the Dashboard view:
+Follow the steps to create a new content and get AI-assisted sentiment analysis on text elements from the Dashboard view:

 1. From the HCL Digital Experience 9.5 Content Composer Dashboard, locate your content template, hover to the icon to display checkbox then click it.